ECCC-MSC/WSC-EHSN/README.md

 We use pyinstaller but of course you can use whatever you like.

-If using pyinstaller, navigate to your local clone of WSC-EHSN and use the command:
+If using pyinstaller to create a testing exe, navigate to your local clone of WSC-EHSN and use the command:
-pyinstaller 1_ElectronicFieldNotes.py
+pyinstaller create_ehsn_exe.spec

-Move the image files:
-"downarrow.png"
-"backarrow.png"
-"icon_transparent.ico"
-into the "1_ElectronicFieldNotes" folder (found in the newly created "dist" folder)

-You can now run the program using 1_ElectronicFieldNotes.exe
+This will create a single executable in the "dist" folder called WSC_eHSN_Python_test.exe with all required files included.

 # MANUAL

 User manual is available upon request.